Silver Quarters

 The coin’s obverse features the figure of Lady Liberty seated on a rock, holding a pole with a Phrygian cap on top in one hand and a shield with the word “Liberty” inscribed on it in the other.
 The reverse depicts an eagle.

 The most common conditions found for Barber Quarters range from heavily worn (where many details are smoothed out) to well-preserved states.
-Coins in mint condition (uncirculated) or in higher grades are rarer and thus more valuable.
+Coins in mint condition (uncirculated) or higher grades are rarer and thus more valuable.

-The Standing Liberty design underwent a few changes during its minting period, most notably in 1917 when the chainmail covering Lady Liberty’s chest was added, and in 1925 when the date was recessed to reduce wear.
+The Standing Liberty design underwent a few changes during its minting period, most notably in 1917, when the chainmail covering Lady Liberty’s chest was added, and in 1925, when the date was recessed to reduce wear.

 Junk Silver Quarters

-Buying Junk Silver Quarters is a popular way for precious metals investors to acquire silver for a very low premium over melt value.
+Buying Junk Silver Quarters is a popular way for precious metals investors to acquire silver for a meager premium over melt value.
 These silver quarters are also in high demand with “preppers” because they are fractional silver coins that are widely recognizable for their intrinsic value and can easily be used as a means of bartering if or when the economy as we know it collapses.
 However unlikely that is to occur, it’s entirely possible.

-The most common Junk Silver items that investors and preppers flock towards are Washington Silver Quarters in $10 face value bank rolls and bags.
+The most common Junk Silver items that investors and preppers flock towards are Washington Silver Quarters in $10 face value bankrolls and bags.

 The Washington Quarter was produced in 90% silver for 32 years.
 During that time, mint records show that 3,776,126,601 Washington Quarters were minted.
 That’s more than 3.75 billion coins.
-Even though a sizable amount of these coins were melted down and repurposed, Washington Silver Quarters account for the vast majority of Junk Silver that is available in the secondary bullion market today.
+Even though a sizable amount of these coins were melted down and repurposed, Washington Silver Quarters account for the vast majority of Junk Silver available in the secondary bullion market today.

-Quick Facts about Washington Silver Quarters
+Quick Facts about Junk Silver Quarters

 • Each $1 Face Value (4 quarters) contains roughly .715 troy ounces of silver.

-• One $10 Face Value Roll (40 quarters) contains roughly 7.15 troy ounces of silver.
+• One $10 Face Value Roll (40 quarters) contains approximately 7.15 troy ounces of silver.

 • One $50 Face Value Bag (200 quarters) contains roughly 35.75 troy ounces of silver.

-• One $100 Face Value Bag (400 quarters) contains roughly 71.5 troy ounces of silver.
+• One $100 Face Value Bag (400 quarters) contains approximately 71.5 troy ounces of silver.

-Where to Buy Washington Silver Quarters?
+Where to Buy Junk Silver Quarters?

 Modern Silver Quarters

-Modern silver proof quarters, such as the 50 State Quarters issue and later the America the Beautiful Quarters Program, have been popular among collectors and investors since their introduction.
+Modern silver-proof quarters, such as the 50 State Quarters issue and later the America the Beautiful Quarters Program, have been popular among collectors and investors since their introduction.
 The 50 State Quarters series, which ran from 1999 to 2008, featured unique designs for each of the 50 U.S. states.
 The America the Beautiful series, which began in 2010, features national parks and notable sites.

 How to Calculate the Melt Value of Silver Quarters